 Currently, McGuire’s research focuses on music and martial arts, examining transmission processes, tradition/legacy, body-experience, community/identity, and heroic display.
 Between 2008 and 2016, he conducted participant observation and performance ethnography fieldwork on Chinese kung fu, the lion dance ritual, and percussion music at Toronto, Canada’s Hong Luck Kung Fu Club.
 Through investigations of intertextual meanings, transnational identity construction, and resistance to oppression, McGuire contributes to wider discussions of embodiment and diaspora.

 As a composer and sound artist, McGuire has worked with dancers and choreographers like the Little Pear Garden Dance Company and Ballet Creole’s Patrick Parson.
-Under the DJ/producer pseudonym Ronin E-Ville, his eclectic electronic dance music (EDM) has been in the Top 20 of Canada’s campus/community radio charts for electronica and was also licensed to the Gemini Award-winning TV show Departures.
+Under the DJ/producer pseudonym Ronin E-Ville, his eclectic electronic dance music (EDM) has been in the Top 20 of Canada’s !Earshot radio charts for electronica and has also been licensed to the Gemini Award-winning TV show Departures.

 Research & Teaching Interests

 Music & Martial Arts; Drumming in Chinese Kung Fu & Lion Dance; Martial Arts Film Music; Music & Identity; Music & Diaspora; Music & Embodiment; Ethnographic Methods; Intertextual Discourse Analysis; Phenomenology; Interdisciplinary Research; World Musics; North American Popular Musics (Rock, Hip Hop, & EDM); Jazz & Blues